SUSA-org/Fall-2019-Career-Exploration/README.md

 1. Intro to Datahub and Career Exploration
 2. Python
 3. Numpy/Pandas
-4. Visualizations and Linear Regression
+4. Visualizations
-5. Intro to Linear Algebra for Data Science
+5. Intro to Linear Algebra and Linear Regression
 6. Intro to Machine Learning
 7. The Bias Variance Tradeoff, Regularization
 8. Kaggle 1 Data Cleaning and Exploratory Data Analysis